Bleyddyn/Bleyddyn.github.io/_publications/2017-07-01-off-policy-actor-critic.md

 </div>

-They only talk about using it with a linear combination of state features so I have no idea how well it would translate to a neural network.
+They only talk about using elegibility traces with a linear combination of state features so I have no idea how well they would work with a neural network.
+I'm also not sure what the w weights are.
+They aren't mentioned anywhere in the paper.